-The fact that Ferguson Effects keep happening exactly where Black Lives Matter has been most active — such as St. Louis, Baltimore, Chicago, and Milwaukee — just proves that, well, as the New York Times
+The fact that Ferguson Effects keep happening exactly where Black Lives Matter has been most active — such as St. Louis, Baltimore, Chicago, and Milwaukee — just proves that, well, as the New York Times recently explained:

-Another example of the nonexistent Ferguson Effect in action is Charlotte, North Carolina.
+“Some places are overpoliced, and de-policing is actually a good thing.”Another example of the nonexistent Ferguson Effect in action is Charlotte, North Carolina.
 You may recall last September’s Black Lives Matter riot in Charlotte:

 Black Lives Matter Protest In Charlotte Turns DeadlySubsequently, homicides in Charlotte have gone way up:

 CHARLOTTE, N.C. — Authorities in Charlotte tried to quell public anger Wednesday after a police officer shot a black man, but a dusk prayer vigil turned into a march that ended with the gunshot death of a protester.

 The man was not shot by police who had massed in riot gear to keep the marchers outside an upscale downtown hotel, Charlotte officials announced on Twitter.

 But the second night of violent protests, added Charlotte to the list of U.S. cities that have erupted in violence over the death of a black man at the hands of police.